silshack/inls161fall2016/refsheets/git-ref.md

 ## Set up a workspace

-Let's login to our DevBox on CodeAnywhere and make a new workspace.
+Let's login to our DevBox on Cloud9 and make a new workspace.
 Then we'll turn that workspace into a Git repository.

 First, make a new directory like we learned the other day.